Tate Farms thanks community for support, assures they will be open on time

 MERIDIANVILLE, Ala. -- Tate Farms is a popular fall destination, and a favorite for families in and around the Tennessee Valley.
 Sunday they faced a significant loss after an overnight fire.

-"It's a devastating hit at us this time of year, with our season so close," said Steward McGill, managing partner for Tate Farms.
+"It's a devastating hit at us this time of year, with our season so close," said Stewart McGill, managing partner for Tate Farms.

 With fall right around the corner, Tate Farms is now suffering from the total loss of their animal barn and part of their playground after a fire early Sunday morning.